 My May trip was not solo and I ended up going with Drama Papa (back when I use to go places with him).
 I had planned the usual Glacier NP excursions but The Going To The Sun Road was closed, so that limited what we could see and do.
 I was desperate to see a glacier… so desperate that I requested an unplanned stop at Glacier Helitours.

-In addition to it being my first trip to Glacier it would also be my first time on a helicopter ride.
+In addition to it being my first trip to Glacier it would also be my first time in a helicopter ride.
 While we spoke with the woman at the information desk I was taken back by the price.
 For just Drama Papa and I to go up would be $500 USD for both of us.
 I didn’t need to see a glacier that bad.
 Luckily neither did another group of 2, who were hoping someone would show up and share a ride along with them.
-We agreed to share the ride which brought our cost down to $250 USD each for a 30 minute ride.
+We agreed to share the ride which brought our cost down to $250 USD for a 30 minute ride.

 As we prepared for the ride we were asked to get on a scale so the staff could place us accordingly based on our weight.
 I got the golden ticket and was placed up front!
 I had the prime spot for visibility and photography.
 Drama Papa was unfortunately stuck in the back between our “new friends”.